turcotronics/RbRemo1/README.md

 Monitor the debug serial output by running `make monitor`

-### Windows 10 Installation Notes
+### Build Notes

-Instead of using make xxxx commands, you have to use idf.py xxxx commands.
-For example:
+Instead of using make xxxx commands, you can use idf.py xxxx commands, it's my preferred way on Ubuntu.

 ```
 idf.py build
 idf.py menuconfig
 idf.py app
-idf.py -p Portname app-flash
+idf.py -p /dev/ttyUSB0 app-flash
 ```

+### Windows Notes

 Start ESP-IDF Command Prompt from Windows Start Menu to have idf.py available automatically.
 To further simplify the build process, create a build-windows-defaultcomport file (without any extension) with your devices COM port, e.g. COM15, then from within the ESP-IFD prompt run the build script.
 ```
 echo COM15 > build-windows-defaultcomport